yusuke-1105/GPT-DALLE-UI/README.md

 5. (optional) modify parameters for GPT and change the font of `Canvas > Response UI > UI GPT > Text` to make your project compatible with your language.

 # 👩‍💻 How to use the UI
-Just, type the text you want to generate in the input field and press the submit button.
+Just type the text you want to generate in the input field and press the submit button.
 If you select the `GPT` tab, you can generate text.
 If you select the `DALLE` tab, you can generate an image.
 You can also change the API service (`Azure OpenAI Service` or `OpenAI`) by pressing the `clown` emoji button.

 # 👀 Caution
-I(developer) **have not tested Azure OpenAI Service API**.
+I(developer) **have not yet tested Azure OpenAI Service API**.
 So, there may be some bugs.
 If you find any bugs, please let me know.

 # 📕 Asset packages
 - [Free emojis pixel art](https://assetstore.unity.com/packages/2d/gui/icons/free-emojis-pixel-art-231243)